 The improbable numbers

-Columbus is a city of only 46,000, yet The American Institute of Architects ranked it 6th in the nation for architectural innovation and design – right behind Chicago, New York, Boston, San Francisco, and Washington, D.C.
+Columbus is a city of over 47,000, yet The American Institute of Architects ranked it 6th in the nation for architectural innovation and design – right behind Chicago, New York, Boston, San Francisco, and Washington, D.C.
 The visitor’s guide lists over 90 buildings and pieces of public art by internationally-noted architects and artists.

 The Columbus story is regularly featured in national and international publications.
 Even if you are not an architecture buff, learning how this small town strives for excellence is both unique and inspiring.
-For those looking for bucket-list experiences, head straight to the Miller House and Garden Tour to experience the acclaimed masterpiece from the dream team of Eero Sarrinen, Dan Kiley, and Alexander Girard.
+For those looking for bucket-list experiences, head straight to the Miller House and Garden Tour to experience the acclaimed masterpiece from the dream team of Eero Saarinen, Dan Kiley, and Alexander Girard.
 The Visitors Center guided tours have been awarded a Certificate of Excellence by Tripadvisor.

 Since the early 1940s some of the world’s finest architects have made Columbus a virtual museum of modern architecture, with works by some of the most enduring names in architecture, like I.M.
 Pei, Richard Meier, Robert Venturi, Eliel and Eero Saarinen, Harry Weese, and Deborah Berke, just to name a few.
 And the public art sprinkled throughout the community includes works by artists such as Henry Moore, Dale Chihuly, Jean Tinguely, and Robert Indiana.

 See a Pinterest board of artists and architects who have worked in Columbus.

 “Dazed and amazed at Columbus.
 I thought I knew this town already.
 It’s blowing me away up close like.”